saltyrtc/saltyrtc-meta/Task-WebRTC.md

   WebRTC specification.
 It's value SHALL be either an unsigned integer (16 bits) or `Nil`.

-The receiving client SHALL validate that the *candidate* field is an `Array` containing one or more `Map`s.
+The receiving client SHALL validate that the *candidates* field is an `Array` containing one or more `Map`s.
 These `Map`s SHALL contain the above mentioned fields value types.
-It shall continue by adding the value of each item in the `Array` as a remote candidate to its WebRTC `RTCPeerConnection` instance.
+It SHALL continue by adding the value of each item in the `Array` as a remote candidate to its WebRTC `RTCPeerConnection` instance.